deepaklearner/sample_cypher/further_req.md

 2.
 Requirement to code in python """

-Update table glide iamidsidentities.
-Find the user id (resourceid), and update only those records and only specific columns"""
+Update table glide.iamidsidentities in mysql db.
+Find the record based on primary key user id (resourceid), and update only those records and only specific columns"""